Genivia/ugrep/README.md

                   may be combined with options -M and -t to expand the search.

            -o, --only-matching
-                  Prints  only  the  matching part of the lines.
-Allows a pattern match to span  multiple  lines.
+                  Prints  only  the  matching  part  of  lines  and allows pattern matches to span multiple lines.
 Line  numbers  for  multi-line matches  are  displayed  with  option -n, using `|' as the field separator for each additional line matched by the pattern.
 Con- text options -A, -B, and -C are disabled.